 If you’re not careful, you might overlook the risks of outsourcing or fail to enact the proper best-practices.

 Outsourced developers are often working in a different time zone or country, so it’s inconvenient to have real-time work discussions.
 Different schedules coupled with a lack of experience with asynchronous communication can delay feedback.
 Over time, this can lead to slipping milestones and even delays in overall project completion.

 The product doesn’t match the vision

-Outsourced software development projects can sometimes seem like they take place in a “black box” where clients only get to view the finished product.
-This lack of transparency can yield unpredictable results.
-All it takes is a vague user story or misunderstanding due to cultural differences.
-Cue the shock and dismay when the product and original vision don’t match at all.
+Outsourced software development projects can sometimes seem like they take place in a “black box” where clients only get to view the product when it’s complete.
+This lack of transparency in the development process can yield unpredictable results.
+All it takes is a vague user story or cultural differences to cause a misunderstanding.
+Cue the shock and dismay when the finished product and original vision don’t match at all.